SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Physics modules

 \subsection{Configuration generation}

 Gauge configurations are generated via Markov Chain Monte Carlo using Metropolis-type algorithms~\cite{metropolis_equation_1953}.
-To generate the required random numbers we use a hybrid Tausworthe~\cite{press_numerical_1992,lecuyer_maximally_1996}.
+To generate the required random numbers we use a hybrid Tausworthe generator~\cite{press_numerical_1992,lecuyer_maximally_1996}.

-Currently, $\simulat$ can generate pure SU(3) configurations and HISQ configurations with $N_f=N_l+N_s$ for $N_l$ light and $N_s$ strange dynamical quarks.
+Currently, $\simulat$ can generate pure SU(3) configurations and HISQ\footnote{Our link variable treatment is given in our documentation on GitHub.} configurations with $N_f=N_l+N_s$ for $N_l$ light and $N_s$ strange dynamical quarks.
 Non-integer numbers of flavors are supported as well.
 To enable simulations of four or more degenerate flavors, the fermion determinant was split up into $\Npf$ pseudofermion fields, since the rational approximation requires $N_i<4$.

 Note that $N_l$ and $N_s$ are input parameters of the rational approximation, while only $\Npf$ is an input parameter of $\simulat$.
 An extension of the code to support different numbers of pseudofermions in the light and strange mass would be straightforward to implement.
 By default, simulations run with $\Npf=1$.
 Also by default, dynamical quark configurations are generated at $\mu_B=0$, but it is also possible to simulate at pure imaginary $\mu_B$~\cite{Hasenfratz:1983ba}.